artinRahm/artinrahm.github.io/README.md

+12/5/25
-12/5/25 thanks to artin,xen,lecron, from the clover team thank you guys for the help in making this website we are really happy on what we do we are just teens making a fun website to have fun in school this was never made for braking school rules this is a project that we are making we hope you guys are happy and enjoy the new update <3
+thanks to artin,xen,lecron,
+From the Clover team, thank you, guys, for the help in making this website.
+We are really happy with what we do, we are just teens making a fun website to have fun in school, this was never made for breaking school rules.
+This is a project that we are making.
+We hope you guys are happy and enjoy the new update <3
 # Clover Website Update

 I recently updated my website **Clover** with a new navigation change.